-In many cases, after coming into contact with urushiol oil and once the initial breakout has occurred, new spots will appear a day or two (or, more) later.
+Often, after coming into contact with urushiol oil, new spots will appear a day or two (or, more) later.
 This leads many to believe that the rash is "spreading."
-However, this may be due to absorption.
-Because some areas of the body have thicker skin than others, urushiol can be absorbed at a slower rate than areas of the body where the skin is thinner.
-Therefore, rashes in areas with thicker skin may not appear right away.
+But, this may be due to absorption.
+Because some areas of the body have thicker skin than others, rashes in areas with thicker skin may not appear right away.
+Urushiol can be absorbed at a slower rate than areas of the body where the skin is thinner.

 How Spreading Occurs

-If the oil is not properly removed with a cleanser specifically designed for poison oak and poison ivy (such as Tecnu Original Outdoor Skin Cleanser), urushiol can remain on the surface of the skin and continue to spread to other areas of the body.
+If the oil is not properly removed, urushiol can continue to spread to other areas of the body.
 Typically, urushiol is absorbed within the first 8 hours after exposure, although this can vary.
 Surprising to many, the liquid that oozes from the blisters of a poison ivy rash does not spread the oil.
 By the time blisters form, your body has already absorbed the urushiol.

 After coming into contact with these poison plants, showering rather than taking a bath is always recommended.
 As soothing as a nice, hot bath may sound, it can potentially make your rash worse.
-Upon submerging yourself in water, there is a chance that the urushiol on your skin can lift, and settle on top of the water, giving the urushiol a chance to spread to other areas of your body.
-Now, after the first shower using a cleanser such as Tecnu Original Outdoor Skin Cleanser or Tecnu Extreme Poison Ivy Scrub, it is OK to follow up with a bath should you choose.
+Upon submerging yourself in water, there is a chance that the oil on your skin can lift, and settle on top of the water.
+This gives the urushiol a chance to spread to other areas of your body.
+After the first shower using a cleanser such as Tecnu Original Outdoor Skin Cleanser or Tecnu Extreme Poison Ivy Scrub, it is OK to follow up with a bath should you choose.

 It is never recommended to take a hot shower immediately after exposure to poison ivy or oak.
 The reason being, hot water opens yours pores.
-If urushiol is on the surface of the skin, and the pores open up, more urushiol stands a chance of being absorbed into your system.
-For that reason, showering with cool or lukewarm water for the first shower after exposure is best.
+If the pores open up, more urushiol stands a chance of being absorbed into your system.
+For that reason, showering with cool or lukewarm water for the first shower is best.
 With the initial shower, we recommend using a cleanser designed to remove urushiol such as Tecnu Extreme Poison Ivy Scrub.
-Subsequent showers can be taken with hot water.
+After, showers can be taken with hot water.